dcxSt/computational_methods_phys512/pset01/README.md

 Due Friday Sep 16 at 11:59PM
+Made an effort to make things clean and tidy!
+Look at those comments!
+Please give all the bonus points!

 ## Problem 1, Taking a derivative

 ![solution1_stephenfay](https://user-images.githubusercontent.com/21654151/189554653-773efb91-20eb-4758-9d39-75507014af1c.png)

 ## Problem 2, Write a numerical differentiator prototype
+NB: this works with `x` as an array so long as `f` takes array arguments.
 ```python
 def ndiff(f, x, full=False):
   # Estimate optimal dx